 👉 Explanation:

-• str3 points to a different object in the heap.
+str1points to the String Pool object.str3points to a different object in the heap.- The

 Here is a simple diagram illustrating the two types of initialization: